superseriousbusiness/gotosocial/README.md

 Crowdfunded donations to our OpenCollective and Liberapay accounts go towards paying the core team, paying server costs, and paying for GtS art, design, and other bits and bobs.

 💕 🦥 💕 Thank you!

+### Corporate Sponsorship

+GoToSocial is open to sponsorship arrangements with organizations that align with our values.
+To show our thanks for your support, we will display your logo, website, and a short tagline on the repository and documentation.
+The following caveats apply to sponsorships:

+1. GoToSocial project direction will always remain 100% in the hands of the core team, and will never be dictated or influenced by corporate sponsorship.
+This is non-negotiable.
+Corporations are of course free of course to suggest / request features in the same manner as any other user, but they are not given special treatment.

+2. Corporate sponsorship is dependent on your organization meeting our team's ethical guidelines.
+These are not a concrete set of rules but instead boil down to "is your company causing harm?".
+For example, those in the defense industry need not apply as the simple answer to that question is, "yes!".

+If after reading this you are still interested in supporting us, that is wonderful!
+Please reach out to us at admin@gotosocial.org to further discuss :)

 ### NLnet